-The Asian Development Bank (ADB) is assisting the Government of Uzbekistan through the "Power Transmission Grid Enhancement Project" to improve the current status of the electric grid system considering future climate change.
+The Asian Development Bank (ADB) is assisting the Government of Uzbekistan through the "Distribution Network Digital Transformation and Resiliency Project" to improve the current status of the electric grid system considering future climate change.
 The project will support the low-carbon transition and green economy development agenda of the country.
-It aims to improve the power transmission network capacity and reliability in the northwest region of Uzbekistan, reduce transmission losses, and increase the operational efficiency of the power sector.
+It aims to improve the power transmission network capacity and reliability in Uzbekistan, reduce transmission and distribution losses, and increase the operational efficiency of the power sector.

-To inform the project feasibility study, a Climate Risk and Adaptation (CRA) assessment is carried out to assess the climate vulnerability of the 14 transmissions lines and four substations subject to reconstruction and modernization.
+To inform the project feasibility study, a Climate Risk and Adaptation (CRA) assessment is carried out to assess the climate vulnerability of the 26 substations (out of a total of 158 substations) subject to rehabilitation and modernization.
 A detailed CRA is conducted to assess historic trends in relevant climate-related variables and analyse climate projections in the region.
 Adaptation measures are identified based on this analysis that will help enhance the climate resilience of the proposed project interventions.

-An analysis of the historical climate patterns and trends in the last 40 years (1981-2020) shows that the mean temperature has increased by 0.04 °C per year on average across the project locations which span over 10 provinces in Uzbekistan.
-Trends in precipitation showed a consistent decrease of 0.73 mm/year on average, with the highest decline observed in the Surkhdarya region (-1.44 mm/year).
-However, the northeastern provinces of Uzbekistan i.e. Ferghana and Andizhan where the precipitation increased by 0.12 mm/year.
+An analysis of the historical climate patterns and trends in the last 40 years (1981-2020) shows that the mean temperature has consistently increased by 0.04 °C per year on average across the project locations which span over 14 provinces in Uzbekistan.
+Trends in precipitation showed a variable trend, as Fergana, Andizhan and Namangan provinces observed an increase of 0.37 mm/year on average where as the other regions show a decline in trends with the highest decline observed in the Karakalpakstan and Khorezem regions (-0.82 mm/year).

 Similarly, a state-of-the-art downscaled multi-model ensemble (CMIP6-NASA-NEX) was used to analyze future climate projections under 2 SSP emissions scenarios and 3 future time horizons (2030, 2050 and 2070).
 Future trends in precipitation and temperature were obtained and analyzed to identify potential climate risks in the country.
 All climate models predicted a warmer future across the project locations, with most of the models predicting an increase of more than 4°C for the 2070 horizon.
-For precipitation, the models were not in agreement as some projected a drier future whereas the others a slightly wetter one.
+For precipitation, all the models were not in agreement as most projected a slightly wet condition in the future where as some projected a drier future.
+For SSP2-45 and the short-term horizon, precipitation will increase to about 3-9% whereas 5-11% and 4-13% for the medium and long-term horizons.
+On the other hand, the precipitation will increase to about 2-7%, 5-12%, and 7-17% for the SSP5-85 scenario for the short, medium and long-term horizons.

 In terms of seasonality, the climate model ensemble projects a general consistent increase in mean temperatures for all months for all project locations.
 A greater increase in temperatures is predicted in the long-term future horizon and under the higher SSP 5 scenario.
 The GCM ensemble results show an increase in precipitation, especially in the winter season from October-May for all locations.
-On the other hand, the summer months' (June-September) precipitation decreases in the future compared to the reference for all the time horizons and scenarios by 7%.
+On the other hand, the summer months (June-September) precipitation decreases in the future compared to the reference for all the time horizons and scenarios by 7%.